ashiqur-russel/Javascript/README.md

-# THIS IS THE LEARNING PROJECT FROM "Codecademy.com"
+# THIS IS THE PROJECT FOLDER WHILE LEARNING COURSE FROM "Codecademy.com" (ONLY .Js FILE )

 ## Rock, Paper, or Scissors